mveteanu/CodeAvenger/_posts/2017-06-14-Development-then-and-now.md

+#Development: Then and Now

-Client: I need to develop an application:
+##Client: I need to develop an application.

-Developer:
+##Developer

+###1997

-- 1997: Sure.
+Sure.
 I can create for you a modern Windows application.
 I just need to install Visual Basic or Delphi from the CD and I will be up and running in 1 hour.
 I will deliver the application next month together with a step by step installation kit.

+###2017

-- 2017: Sure.
+Sure.
 I can create for you a modern Web application.
 Today is easier than ever.
 Today we have granularity and choice ... not like 20 years ago.
-I just need to glue together a few prebuild frameworks and technologies:
+I just need to glue together a few prebuild frameworks and technologies.

  The client-side is easy.
 [HTML5](https://www.w3schools.com/html/html5_intro.asp) and [CSS3](https://www.w3schools.com/css/css3_intro.asp) together with [JavaScript](https://www.ecma-international.org/publications/standards/Ecma-262.htm) are great for building interactive Web applications.